kashenfelter/deloitte_data_science/Untitled.md

-Now we will separate the 'left' and make it into a target variable
+Now we will separate the ex-employees and make it into a target variable

 ```python